Updated: April 2026

 📉 Ecosystem Services and Biodiversity

-Biodiversity is the foundation of ecosystem functioning.
-A diverse ecosystem is more stable, resilient, and productive.
+Biodiversity is the foundation upon which ecosystem services are built.
+A diverse ecosystem is more resilient, productive, and capable of adapting to environmental changes.

 Key Relationship